 Obama didn't go to that briefing, even though Governor Perry at the time invited him, so I took his place.

-You know, he talks about I'm listening to the pres the former President Obama, and this is what he said, politics of paranoia has found a home in the Republican Party.
+You know, he talks about, I'm listening to the president, the former President Obama, and this is what he says: politics of paranoia has found a home in the Republican Party.

 Attacks on voting rights make it hard for minorities to vote.